Road bike tire pressure: Tips for optimal performance and comfort

 Tools and spare parts for keeping your tires pumped up

-To maintain you bike's tire pressure, you need these tools and spare parts:
+To maintain your bike’s tire pressure, you need these tools and spare parts:

-To set the air pressure on your road bike as precisely as possible, you should choose a floor pump.
+• Which pump?
+To set the air pressure for road bike tires as precisely as possible, you should choose a floor pump.
 The pressure display lets you inflate your tires with absolute precision.
 Hand pumps are slower and take more physical effort to use – but they’re still an absolute essential when you’re out on the road.

-If you want to determine the exact tire pressure on your road bike, you need a pump with a digital pressure gauge.
-Alternatively, you can use a digital air pressure gauge
+• Digital pressure gauge.
+If you want to determine the exact road bike tire pressure, you need a pump with a digital pressure gauge.
+Alternatively, you can use a digital air pressure gauge, a standalone tool that just tells you the pressure.

-To get back riding again fast when you get a flat, it’s a good idea to have patches, inner tubes and spare tires at hand.
+• Patching a flat.
+To get back riding again fast when you have a flat, it’s a good idea to keep patches, inner tubes and spare tires at hand.
 The older the tire, the more susceptible it is to punctures.
 You can use a puncture repair kit to patch small holes in the tube and reuse them.

 Discover our Road Bikes